tejmagar/django-quik/README.md

 pip install django-quik
 ```

+Make sure to install this package inside the same virtual environment if your project is using.

 ## Usage

 The main motivation for Django Quik is to provide features without modifying your any code.